 Ulcerative colitis is a long-term condition that affects the bowels.
-Without treatment, symptoms can get worse, and the inflammation may spread further along the colon, which can lead to complications.
+Without treatment, symptoms can worsen, leading to complications such as fatigue, nutritional deficiencies, and weight loss.

 Ulcerative colitis is a type of inflammatory bowel disease.
-In people with ulcerative colitis, an overactive immune system attacks the lining of the colon, causing ulcers and inflammation.
+In people with ulcerative colitis, an overactive immune system attacks the colon’s lining, causing ulcers and inflammation.
 Symptoms typically include:

 - frequent diarrhea

 These symptoms can range from mild to severe.
 They tend to come and go in cycles.

 When a person has few or no symptoms, doctors refer to the condition as being in remission.
 When symptoms suddenly get worse, they call it a flare-up.

 In this article, we discuss the potential complications of not treating ulcerative colitis and whether a person can die from this condition.